nseepana/dp/src/content/docs/patterns/behavioral/index.md

 description: focus on the interaction and communication between objects
 ---

-Behavioral patterns `focus on the interaction and communication between objects`
+Behavioral patterns `focus on the objects interaction, communication and encapsulation`

-These patterns deal with the assignment of responsibilities and behaviors among objects, enabling them to work together effectively.

 Behavioral patterns help in achieving loose coupling and flexibility in the design, allowing for easier maintenance and extensibility of the software.

-Here are some commonly used behavioral patterns:

 ### Chain of Responsibility